Why jewelers are investing in rough diamonds

 High jewelry houses are traditionally at the tail end of the diamond supply chain.
 Once they're extracted, rough stones are typically acquired by specialist diamond cutters and polishers, who analyze each stone -- sometimes for up to a year -- to determine the ideal cut in which to shape them.
 Only after this process are the polished gems usually presented to high jewelry houses, who set them into glittering creations.

 But now a handful of houses are keen to master all stages of a stone's journey from rough to final jewel.
-Last month, for example, British luxury jewelers Graff Diamonds bought the uncut Lesedi La Rona, the world's second largest diamond, for $53 million.
+In September, for example, British luxury jewelers Graff Diamonds bought the uncut Lesedi La Rona, the world's second largest diamond, for $53 million.

-The Graff 'Eternal Twins' hail from a 269-carat rough, cut into two identical 50.23ct emerald-cut gems.
-Credit: Graff

 "It's become en vogue for brands to say they've acquired a rough diamond, and organized the stone's cutting and polishing," says Vartkess Knadjian, CEO of the 228-year-old diamond company Backes & Strauss.
 "That provenance will have tremendous interest for the consumer."